We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Beauty In The Pot

 Kids love hotpot just as much as we do, so when we heard Beauty In The Pot was a super kid-friendly restaurant, we were psyched!
 Every Beauty in The Pot outlet in Singapore has a customised children’s playground within the outlet.
-Its playgrounds are fully air-conditioned, equipped with soft fall mats and sanitiser.
-Every outlet of Beauty in The Pot also has staff trained in balloon sculpting to entertain kids and provides children’s toys!
+Its playgrounds are fully air-conditioned, equipped with soft-fall mats and sanitiser.
+Every outlet of Beauty in The Pot also has staff trained in balloon sculpting to help entertain kids alongside the many children’s toys on offer… woohoo!

 Where: Various locations